 Click here for more details

 In Sep 2017 he became the first Scottish musician to officially showcase at the prestigious Americanafest (Nashville), a trip which also saw him joining the Mavericks on stage in their “All Star” line-up, and a mention in Rolling Stone.

-His new CD (his 7th solo release) – Southern Wind – is released on At The Helm Records in Feb 2018, and is already attracting rave reviews – including 4 stars (“excellent”) from MOJO magazine – and widespread airplay.
-It will be officially launched at Glasgow’s Celtic Connections on 2 Feb, as part of the Showcase Scotland programme.
+His new CD (his 7th solo release) – Southern Wind – was released on At The Helm Records in Feb 2018, to rave 4 and 5 star reviews – including 4 stars (“excellent”) from MOJO magazine – and widespread airplay.
+It was officially launched at Glasgow’s Celtic Connections on 2 Feb, as part of the Showcase Scotland programme.